dlstreamer/dlstreamer/docs/source/architecture_2.0/packaging.md

 GStreamer plug-in.

-The following Debian packages are currently distributed in scope of Intel® DL Streamer Architecture 2.0.
+The following Debian packages are currently distributed in scope of Deep Learning Streamer Architecture 2.0.

 | Debian package | Dependencies |
 |---|---|